-The childcare weather watch is referred to for outdoor play in regard to appropriate temperature.
+The child care weather watch is referred to for outdoor play in regard to appropriate temperature.
 HOLIDAYS

 All holidays are included in the tuition weekly contract.
-These include New Year's Day, Presidents Day, Memorial Day, the Fourth of July, Labor Day, Thanksgiving, and the day after, Christmas Eve and Christmas Day.
-In addition, there is one staff training day between January and March and one Friday coinciding with Minneapolis spring break.
+These include New Year's Day, President's Day, Good Friday, Memorial Day, the Fourth of July, Labor Day, Thanksgiving, and the day after, Christmas Eve and Christmas Day.